abundanceofjessicas said: What kind of grades and things did you have in high school?

 I hope I answered all you were asking!

-Anonymous asked: what's your major? :)
+Anonymous said: what's your major? :)

 Well, I’m only a freshman now, so technically I’m still undeclared.

 I’m hoping to do a double major with Writing Seminars and German. :)

 I went to the concert yesterday for a friend (who’s in the choir), and it was a nice concert.

 December 9th, 2012

 Lighting of the Quads

 I haven’t updated in a while, but nothing much actually happened.